neillturner/kitchen-ansible/README.md

 end
 ```

-## <a name="config.yml"></a> config.yml
+#### config.yml

-This goes in directory test/integration/default/ansiblespec  where default is the name of test-kitchen suite
+This goes in directory test/integration/default/ansiblespec  where default is the name of test-kitchen suite.

 ```
 ---